root-foundation/root/README.md

 In our robotics company example, as AGI advances, it will eat activities lower in the tree: starting at the leaves (e.g., "Design component in Figma", "Write a specific algorithm", etc.) and work upwards.

-As this happens, we change the way we break activities into sub-activities.
-And, we start to see activities that are now enabled that we previously couldn't do.
-For example, In our company, a new activity (and role) could be managing AI agents to the lower complexity work we previously had to do yourself.
+As this happens, we change the way we break activities into sub-activities — i.e., changing our tree.
+Therefore, we can also see new sub-activities that have been enabled (that we previously couldn't do).
+For example, In our company, a new activity (and role) could be managing AI agents that will do to the lower complexity work that we previously did ourselves.

-As AGI continues to advance, it will *converge* our activities (and thus our attention) towards our *root*.
+Thus, As AGI continues to push us upwards, it will *converge* our activities (and thus our attention) towards our *root*.
 As we saw earlier, activities become more complex *and* more similar the higher up you go.

-Therefore, AGI will *converge* our activities towards a highly complex, *singular* activity.
+**Therefore, AGI will *converge* our activities towards a highly complex, *singular* activity.**

 ### Local vs. global convergence

-Our activity (creating an agriculture robotics company) is a sub-activity within a much larger *global* activity tree: i.e, that contains all of humanity's activities.
-This means that there exist activities higher in the global tree for which our local activity is just a possible sub-activity for.
-I.e., there exists activities higher in the global tree that contain *all* the possibilities of our activity *and* many many more.
+Our activity (creating an agriculture robotics company) is a sub-activity within a larger activity tree that is rooted in creating *general* robotics company which contains all the possibilities of our agriculture robotics company along with many many more possibilities.
+And this larger activity tree itself is a part of a much larger *global* activity tree: i.e, one that contains all of humanity's activities.

 While convergence happens locally: towards the root of our company, it also happens globally.
 AGI enables greater (and faster) progress higher above the tree.
 This means that progress in a more complex activity higher in the tree *will make our entire activity irrelevant* in the same way that AGI *made our local leaves irrelevant*.

-For example, AGI accelerates the rate of progress of a more *general* robotics company that will be able to do all of the things our agriculture specific robotics company can do, and much much more.

-Eventually, there will be no distinction between local and global.
-We will no longer start companies that are not that complex because we know that it will be eaten from *above* very quickly.

-From this model of how AGI changes our activities, we can predict what a post AGI world will look like.
+From this model of how AGI impacts our activities, we can predict what a post AGI world will look like.

 ### Predictions